francescortiz/image/README.markdown

 ## Introduction

 I've seen some plugins that allow you to set the crop images by dragging and resizing a selection area over the original image.
 The problem with this method is that you need to know cropped sizes when you upload the images.
 Also, many thumbnailers forget about videos.
-This is why I created my own image resizing library for django.
+This is why I created this image resizing library for django, in which you set the center of attention of an image, and cropping is done automatically keeping the center of attention as close to the center of the image as possible.

 ## settings variables